Fans Furious Mariah Carey’s Ample Cleavage Is Too Hot For International Censors

 Just last year, Carey also toured the United States with songs such as “Joy to the World,” “O Holy Night,” and “Silent Night” as well as a handful of iconic Mariah Carey anthems like “Emotions” and “Hero.”
 She finished her set with “All I Want For Christmas Is You.”

-Recently, Carey sat down for a taping of Genius Level that would feature a conversation between Mariah Carey and the site’s resident journalist and head of artist relations, Rob Markman.
+Recently, Carey sat down for a taping of Genius Level that would feature a conversation between her and the site’s resident journalist and head of artist relations Rob Markman.

 “When I got signed, you know, I was very young and I knew nothing about the music business at all, except that I wanted to be a part of it,” she shared of her beginnings in the industry, according to Billboard.